SyncfusionExamples/PDF-Examples/OCR/.NET/Perform-OCR-for-the-entire-PDF-document/Perform-OCR-for-the-entire-PDF-document/README.md

 For a complete working sample, you can download the example from the [GitHub repository](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/OCR/.NET/Perform-OCR-for-the-entire-PDF-document).

-To explore more features of the Syncfusion PDF library, click [here](https://www.syncfusion.com/document-processing/pdf-framework/net-core).
+More information about the OCR on PDF can be found in this [documentation](https://help.syncfusion.com/document-processing/pdf/pdf-library/net/working-with-ocr/features) section.